In the neighbourhood: Bertrange

 Also with a nice garden terrace out back, Restaurant Am Bureck is billed as a Portuguese place, but has a very varied menu with a great selection of seafood dishes.
 Out on the green, close to the river and playground, you’ll find Brasserie B13, with a sunny terrace but also wall to floor glass windows for winter.
 Tuck into London fish and chips (without the newspaper) or a juicy steak, but also just a glass of wine or a coffee outside of main dining hours.

 For something special, the terrace or inside dining at Elch Club is a treat, although vegetarian choices are limited, but you can try some Alice Hartmann Crémant.
-New world Asian restaurant serves up sushi and sashimi amongst other delights, you can eat in (with a PCR test) or order as takeaway.
+New world Asian restaurant serves up sushi and sashimi amongst other delights, whilst one reader recommends Wang Tong, a family run Chinese restaurant which also does great sushi and has two small terrraces as well as indoor dining.
+It's not far from the village centre (across the street by the cemetery), five minutes by foot with ample parking.

 With a sunny terrace, close to another play park along the river from Bertrange village, and near to Helfent, you’ll find Lentz Parc, which serves up snails and croquettes for starters, and has a good selection of fish and meat dishes and some Luxembourgish specialities including Judd mat Gaardebounen.

 Over in the Bourmicht business area, a popular lunchtime stop is La Manufacture which serves up foie gras with chocolate, home-made vegetarian ravioli, and a variety of mature beef cuts.
-You can grab a salad or sandwich at Pangnottella, or some pizza and pasta at Infinity Lounge.
-For a drink and the latest live sports such as EURO 2021, try Seven Bar (better for beer than wine).
+You can grab some pizza and pasta at Infinity Lounge.
+They also have a shisha lounge area.
+For a drink and the latest live sports, try Seven Bar (better for beer than wine).

 And finally, for a touch of organic ice-cream with a difference (try the citron and basil or matcha and coconunt sorbet), Anna & Paul also stock hand-made chocolates.
 You'll find them tucked away at the end of Rue Pletzer.